Top Fun Facts and Reasons to Visit the Cherokee Triangle Art Fair on Saturday, April 29, 2017 and Sunday, April 30, 2017:

 > Enjoy the children’s parade that opens the fair and starts at the Castleman statue at 10 AM.

-> Visit the Cafe Castleman and relax w/ a glass of wine; or, at 3 PM, learn about the history of this venerable neighborhood landmark.
+> Visit the Cafe Castleman and relax with a glass of wine.

 > See and be seen.
 Run into friends and see folks you may not have seen for a time.
 Make connections, or make dates.
 Practice your social skills.

-> Greet and hobnob w/ over 200 artists who have been juried into the fair.
+> Greet and hobnob with over 200 artists who have been juried into the fair.
 Some are local, but many are not.
 They’re interesting and welcoming people.
-They’ll talk w/ your about their art.
+They’ll talk with you about their art.

 > Keep an eye out for the media.
 Maybe you will be in movies.
 Look for local celebrities.